Glaziers (NOC 7292) may also be called:

 Safety is a top priority.
 You are trained to work safely and wear special equipment to protect against injury.

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary for glaziers ranges from $44,000 – $53,000.
+In British Columbia, the median annual salary for glaziers is $54,080.
 Your wages are affected by your experience, location and area of expertise.

 Table from Job Bank Wage Report